inclusive-design/adaptive-palette/docs/WordPrediction.md

 suggests the words most likely to come next and shows each one as a Bliss symbol.
 Selecting a suggestion adds that symbol to the message, the same as selecting it from a palette.

-For now, suggestions come from the user's own past messages.
-No model is involved: prediction works with Ollama absent and never waits on a network request.
+Suggestions come from two sources: the user's own past messages, and optionally a model.
+The history answers instantly and is what fills the row.
+The model, when enabled, fills whatever slots the history left empty.
+With Ollama absent or the query turned off, prediction comes from the user's own past messages.

 ## Configuration